brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

     ]

 Also, the `identifiers` takes into account of `TimedArray` and custom user functions.
-The `initializers_connectors` field contains list of initializers and synaptic connectors, and their structure would look like,
+The `initializers_connectors` field contains a list of initializers and synaptic connections, and their structure would look like,

 .. code:: python